 Confirm age using markers (Screen Stars, Hanes Beefy-T, Fruit of the Loom, Jerzees), do an RN number lookup for apparel, and overlook the visual for a date line.

-Brace those checks with fabric tells like ring-spun cotton, a 50/50 mix, and the soft, thin, quaint tee feel you get from real cotton jersey.
+Back up those checks with fabric that tells ring-spun cotton, a 50/50 blend, and that soft, thin feel you only get from real cotton jersey that’s been washed dozens of times.

-Fold in construction suggestions similar to a tubular knit t-shirt body, lighter shoulder-to-shoulder taping, and an aged neck label to place it in the 1990s or earlier, with the mid-90s shift in mind.
+Add in construction details like a tubular knit body, lighter shoulder-to-shoulder taping, and a faded neck label to place it confidently in the 1990s or earlier.

-With these authenticity checks, you can providence confidently, avoid fake stretch, and enjoy the quest.
-Share your wins and keep real vintage in rotation.
+With these checks stacked together, you can shop confidently, avoid overpriced fakes, and enjoy the hunt.
+Share your finds and keep real vintage in circulation.

 FAQ’S